-The style block begins with the $\langle style \rangle$ tag.
+The style block begins with the <style> tag.
 Within this block, any known object can have its attributes set globally (but overridden locally) using its own modifier tags.
-Global settings that apply to everything are specified directly on the $\langle style \rangle$ tag or in nodes below it; this is true for $\langle style \rangle$ tags that appear within the $\langle views \rangle$ tag as well.
-For example, the following sets the color of objects within all models to blue and the background to white:
+Global settings that apply to everything are specified directly on the <style> tag or in nodes below it; this is true for <style> tags that appear within the <views> tag as well.
+For example, the following sets the color of objects within all modelsviews in the file to blue and the background to white: